 5.1 Cut dados on oversize board

-It is an advisable approach to prevent tearing out of the wood’s most fragile fiber.
-You can then trim down the oversized board to the required dimension once the dado is in place.
+It is advisable to prevent the tearing out the wood’s most fragile fiber.
+You can trim the oversized board to the required dimension once the dado is in place.

 5.2 Score the edges

-By scoring the edges of a workpiece with a utility knife before cutting the dado, you can avoid rough edges.
+You can avoid rough edges by scoring the edges of a workpiece with a utility knife before cutting the dado.
 Although this method works well for plywood.

 5.3 Lay down masking tape

 It works particularly well around the edges of the dado.
 Lay the tape around the edges of the cutting line and make sure to pull towards the dado.

 This special insert helps close the gap left around the saw blade on the table saw.
 It prevents tear-out and provides support for the workpiece.

 Vibration is inevitable in a table saw, but you can limit its effect by ensuring a firm workpiece hold-down.
 Always clamp down your workpiece during dado cut; this will prevent any form of error from vibration.